 I got up in the morning, after being woke up once, sometimes twice at night by my kids, and try to get myself together because there are littles who need my attention.

 Oh, how I wish I were a coffee drinker, but it just isn’t my thing.
-I don’t really do caffeine, especially while nursing.

-Here’s what a “typical” day looks like when you’re a stay at home mom.
+Here’s what a “typical” day looks like when you’re a stay-at-home mom.

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.